GSS-Cogs/csvw-example/index.md

 Both can be used to validate the provided contents of the columns in question (for more information on how you can implement said validation, please see the included supplementary section on csvw tooling).

+Please note - in this example the distinction between the name and title fields seem somewhat redundant (which is fair - in a deliberately simple example) but be aware that they serve as effectively the label (title) and identifer (name) so it's a destinction that becomes increasingly important for more complex scenarios where they won't necessarily be the same.

 -----

 ## Level 3: The addition of external tables, foreign keys and primary keys